JoelStansbury/das/README.md

   - There is no external communication except what is required between MS Outlook and the javascript application
 - Windows 10

+> DISCLAIMER: Keys shared between users are stored in an unencrypted file `das/key_manager/keys.csv`.
+If an encrypted conversation is to be rendered _practically_ un-encryptable, it is required that both users deleted the line corresponding to the other user in their `keys.csv`.

 These can be obtained via pypi or conda
 #### Pip
 ```bash